Phone42.com

 TypeLi-Ion 3000 mAh

 The Li-Ion 3000 mAh battery gives the smartphone a good battery backup.
 The Li-ion is a low maintenance battery.
 It does not need periodic full discharge.
-You can simply buy a new battery from the open market and interchange it by yourself.
+We can simply buy a new battery from the open market and interchange it by ourselves.

 Features, sensors, specials